Home › How Litigation Costs Behave > When information arrives too late to change directionWhen information arrives too late to change direction

 At that point, the capacity to assess proportionality is higher.

-But the opportunity to shape direction has narrowed.
+The opportunity to shape direction has narrowed.

 Information is most complete after the point at which it is most decisive.